Matt1479/Ionic-Udemy/README.md

   - WebView - a special widget you can use in Native App Development which is a fully-fledged browser that doesn't look like one (you don't have url at the top, etc), it just is a full-screen browser
   - WebView - host a web page inside of a native app
     - e.g. you can open websites inside of an app (twitter/messenger, etc) - a built-in browser opens up
-      - and that what is Ionic uses - with tools like Capacitor or Cordova you in the end get a mobile app shell that has such a WebView in it, and also then has some capabilites of launching a simple web server running mobily on the device that hosts your Ionic Web App inside of that WebView
+      - and that what is Ionic uses - with tools like Capacitor or Cordova you in the end get a mobile app shell that has such a WebView in it, and also then has some capabilites of launching a simple web server running mobile on the device that hosts your Ionic Web App inside of that WebView
         - then Cordova or Capacitor gives you a "bridge" through which you can tap into native device features from inside your Web App

 <img src="./img/compiled-web-view.png" alt="compiled-WebView">

 #### What's a "WebView"?

-WebView - allows you run your Web App inside of a Native App that renders this full-screen browser:
+WebView - allows you to run your Web App inside of a Native App that renders this full-screen browser:

 <img src="./img/webview.png" alt="WebView">